teerthiladdad/ODT-2026-Hands-Off/README.md

 What changed after the CAD, animation, or simulation stage?

 **Response:**
-`[the original plan for the claw system did not work so we had to create a shaft system]`
+`[the original plan for the claw system being pushed by individual servos did not work so we had to create a shaft-sleeve system which is essentially using the mechanics of an umbrella where each arm of the claw is attached to a wire which is connected to a sleeve which moves up and down a shaft to open and close the shaft.]`

 ---